Warning: Late repayment can cause you serious money problems. For help, go to moneyhelper.org.uk

 - Attendance Allowance

-If you need assistance to look after yourself due to a physical or mental disability, and are over state pension age, then you may be entitled to attendance allowance.
+If you need assistance to look after yourself due to a physical or mental disability, and are over State Pension age, then you may be entitled to Attendance Allowance.

 How to claim: